Zen & Spice | Dallas Dietitian Nutritionist | Food Photographer

 I own my own content, photography, images, and recipes.
 Please refrain from using it as your own.
 I’m all about sharing, however!
 You can share a recipe or image by contacting, referring or linking directly back to my site.

-While I'm not taking care of my six month old baby, Abigail, I'm working!
-A typical day consists of waking up and feeding the baby, making coffee, doing a Pelton spin workout or yoga, and then settling into working.
-While Abbey naps, I develop recipes and shoot photos for this website and for clients.
-I also teach cooking classes and demos at various locations including the Dallas Arboretum, Sprouts Farmers Market, and for corporate clients.
+While I'm not taking care of two children, I'm working!
+A typical day consists of waking up and feeding the kids, making coffee, doing a mommy bootcamp workout, then settling into working.
+While the kids are at school, I develop recipes and shoot photos for this website and for clients.

 I really love cooking and food photography.
 I also love hanging out with my friends and family, my puppy, and being outside.
 I have a very artistic side so I like to paint, craft and do photography.